southside-chillers/southside.chillers.online/southside/content/chapters/prelude-to-a-battle.md

 A ranged weapon hit does actually get him.

-We end the dream with Dolhan surging in power and defeating Odo.
-The last thing we give him is the sense that “it’s not too late to prevent this” and an overhead shot of where Dolhan hangs out.
+We end the dream with Dolhen surging in power and defeating Odo.
+The last thing we give him is the sense that “it’s not too late to prevent this” and an overhead shot of where Dolhen hangs out.